tomer-ben-david-archive/tomer-ben-david.github.io.old/source/_posts/2017/2017-07-27-scala-learning-by-understanding-functional-programming-terminology-part-02.md

 1. `lambda calculus` -> give me a computation and i'll represent it in lambda calculus as anonymous functions
 1. `lambda` -> a greek letter alonzo church have chosen to represent those functions or binding of variables to function.

 In addition.
-According to []stackoverflow answer with 812 upvotes](https://stackoverflow.com/questions/16501/what-is-a-lambda-function):
+According to [stackoverflow answer with 812 upvotes](https://stackoverflow.com/questions/16501/what-is-a-lambda-function):

 > Lambda comes from the Lambda Calculus and refers to anonymous functions in programming.
 Why is this cool?
 It allows you to write quick throw away functions without naming them.
 It also provides a nice way to write closures.
 With that power you can do things like this.

 So to sum up

-`lambda` -> anonymous function.
+1. `lambda` -> anonymous function.
-`lambda calculus` -> computations expressed as math functions.
+1. `lambda calculus` -> computations expressed as math functions.
-`lambda` -> alonzo church represents a function with this greek letter.
+1. `lambda` -> alonzo church represents a function with this greek letter.

 **map**